 BATTERY WEIGHT COMPARISION

 Lithium, on average, is 55% lighter than SLA.
-In cycling applications, this is especially important when the battery is being installed in a mobile application (batteries for motorcycles or scooters), or where weight may impact the performance (like in robotics).
+In cycling applications, this is especially important when the battery is being installed in a mobile application (batteries for motorcycles, scooters or electric vehicles), or where weight may impact the performance (like in robotics).
 For standby use, weight is an important consideration in remote applications (solar fields) and where installation is difficult (up high in emergency lighting systems, for example).

 SLA VS LITHIUM BATTERY STORAGE